top of page

 Everyone is in search of a savior

-He strolled around with his long beard and kaftans - Turbans perched elegantly on his head, and palms raised to his eye level as if he were in the middle of a prayer.
-He wore humility as a cloak, despising traditional religion, and wished to provide people with a more fulfilling way of life.
-One that is always full of laughter and sexual liberation.
+The story began in the early 1980s, when western elites travelled to India in search of the then-famous guru Bwagwan (or Osho).
+He walked around with his long beard and kaftan .
+Turbans, also perched elegantly on his head and his palms were most times raised to his eye level as if he was in a constant state of prayer.
+Humility was his cloak, and he despised traditional religion.
+He wished to give people a more fulfilling way of life; one full of laughter and sexual liberation.

-Lawyers and Hollywood producers were among those who flocked to him, all of whom were in awe of his intellect, which they believed would save them from the rigors of everyday life.
-A life without boundaries, worries, fear, or destruction was what they wished to live.
-In addition to good vibes, they desired constant celebrations such as singing kumbaya around an open fire and, of course, sex – because what is life if not for the pleasure of the flesh?
+Among those who flocked to him were lawyers and Hollywood producers.
+All of whom were awestruck by his intellect which they believed would deliver them from the rigors of daily life.
+They desired a life without boundaries, worries, fear, or destruction.
+They desired constant celebrations, such as singing kumbaya around an open fire and, of course, sex.

 A quest for God

-While he and his family were members of the cult and lived on the property where most members resided, they did not live as a family unit.
-Even married people swapped sexual partners.
-Some enjoyed it, while others put on a brave face, knowing that there was something horrifying about this unholy arrangement even if they didn't believe in Christianity.
+He went on to describe how, at the age of six, he became intoxicated by accident and began smoking at the age of ten.
+He and his family were members of the cult and lived on the same property as the majority of the members, but they did not live as a family unit.
+Even married couples exchanged sexual partners.
+Some enjoyed it, while others, even if they didn't believe in Jesus knew there was something terrible about this unholy arrangement.

 Right desire, wrong satisfaction

 Assume you were physically hungry and needed to eat something to satisfy your hunger.
-So, you opened your fridge and chose a meal that had been sitting there for days, and if your fridge is anything like mine, which literally transforms into a hot pantry when the power goes out, that meal would have gone sour.
-Nonetheless, you ate it because you were hungry.
-Whether you'd be satisfied in the interim is debatable; however, it wouldn't be long before your stomach violently reminded you that you'd made the wrong choice.
-(This happened to me when I made pancakes with expired milk, I ended up spending the entire day at work in the bathroom.)
+So you opened your fridge and selected a meal that had been sitting there for days.
+And if your fridge is anything like mine, which literally turns into a hot pantry when the power goes out, that meal would have gone sour.
+You ate it anyway because you were hungry.
+You satisfied your hunger but it wasn't long before your stomach violently reminded you that you'd made the wrong decision.

-Was it wrong to crave food because you were hungry?
-No way!
-However, what was being used to satisfy that hunger was not appropriate, even if it provided temporary relief.
-In our pursuit of alternative lifestyles, diverse religions, and a new worldview, all of these can provide temporary relief for the longing we have on the inside, however, these things do not have lasting effects; they all eventually come to ruin, because they are not of God.
+Was it wrong to have a craving for food because you were hungry?
+No!
+However, even if it provided temporary relief, what was being used to satisfy that hunger was inappropriate.
+In our search for a "savior," alternative lifestyles, different religions, and a distorted worldview can provide temporary relief for that inner longing.
+But these things have no lasting impact; they all eventually fail because they are not of God.

-Jesus said to (doubting) Thomas in John 14:6 “I am the way, and the truth, and the life.
-No one comes to the Father except through me.”
-We may run helter-skelter in search of a savior, or a new way of thinking (Acts 17:21), yet, if our quest doesn’t lead us to Christ, our search has been rendered futile.
-Jesus is the only one who saves, who delivers, and who holds the keys to eternal life.
+In John 14:6, Jesus told (doubting) Thomas, "I am the way, the truth, and the life.
+No one comes to the Father except through me."
+We may run helter-skelter in search of a savior or a new way of thinking (Acts 17:21); but if our search does not lead us to Christ, it is futile.
+Jesus is the only one through whom we can access the father, and who holds the keys to eternal life.

-That life that we all yearn for, that life where there will be no evil, no sickness, no death, no racism, no inequality.
-All love and no hate – where the wolf will dwell with the lamb without conflict (Isaiah 11:6), God desires that we have this life too, our happily ever after, as Walt Disney has sold us all these years, free from all the sorrows and pains, and heartaches of this world.
-But it can only happen on his terms – through Jesus.
+That life we all desire: a life free of evil, sickness, death, racism, inequality; a life full of love and no hatred - where the wolf will dwell with the lamb without conflict (Isaiah 11:6), God wants us to have it as well.
+Thus, the happily ever after which Walt Disney has sold us all these years (free of all the world's divisions, sorrows, pains, and heartaches) can only happen on God's terms - that is, through Jesus.

 It all came crumbling

-What happened to the followers of this Indian guru, you might wonder?
-The life that he once took pride in building came crashing down when the United States government cracked down on them, accusing some of heinous crimes such as conspiracy to commit murder, marriage fraud, chemical warfare, and terrorism - so much for a life of happiness always.
+You may be wondering what happened to the followers of this Indian guru.
+The life he once took pride in building came crashing down when the US government cracked down on them, accusing some of heinous crimes such as murder conspiracy, marriage fraud, chemical warfare, and terrorism.

-The guru was sent back to India on the next thing smoking, with his tail in between his legs, where he died a few years after.
-When he got deported, his followers fled the state of Oregon where they had defiantly lived for four years.
-The most fascinating aspect of this story is how quickly this man's message spread throughout the Western world and Asia.
-People continue to buy his books and attend gatherings and conferences all over the world, promoting his anti-religious message and sexual liberation.
+The guru was then returned to India on the next thing smoking (with his tail between his legs) where he died a few years later.
+When he was deported, his followers fled Oregon where they had lived for four years.
+The most intriguing aspect of this story is how quickly this man's message spread throughout the Western world and Asia.
+People continue to buy his books and attend his anti-religious and sexual liberation conferences in such places.

 What do you think about this post?
 Leave your comments below and remember to like, share, and click the subscribe button at the top of this page, never to miss an update on Let’s Talk Nation Blog.

-Don’t stop here; click this link to explore more on our Wisdom Weekly page.
+Don’t stop here; click this link to explore more on our Culture page.

 All images are courtesy of Unsplash